mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/_index.md

 The Mendix environment can be configured to use a specific Kubernetes ServiceAccount instead of the default ServiceAccount.

-In order to achieve this, we need to add annotation privatecloud.mendix.com/environment-account: true (any account matching an environment name but without this annotation cannot be attached to environments - for security reasons).
+To achieve this, you need to add the annotation `privatecloud.mendix.com/environment-account: true` (for security reasons, any account matching an environment name but without this annotation cannot be attached to environments).

 {{% alert color="info" %}}
 The service account can be customized for Private Cloud Operator version 2.7.0 and above.